 What types of services are offered by the Pathways Center?

-The Pathways Center for Grief & Loss is here to help meet the individual needs of anyone in the community who is coping with the loss of a loved one.
+The Pathways Center for Grief & Loss is here to help meet the individual needs of anyone in our service area region who is coping with the serious illness or loss of a loved one.
 From support groups, individual counseling, online support, children’s support groups and more, we welcome the opportunity to support you.

 “I was always able to come away from each group I attended with a newer appreciation of the grief process and helpful suggestions on how to make it easier to handle.” ~Paul K. Smith, Lancaster.

 What do you mean by support for serious illness?